Capricious Life of Anne Boleyn, The Woman Behind the Church of England

 If Henry VIII’s defiance of Rome signified his love for Anne, this passion was not to last.
 In 1534, Anne had a miscarriage and in 1536 the queen gave birth to a still-born male child.
 By this time, the king had lost interest in Anne and was already having affairs with other women, most notably Jane Seymour, one of the queen’s maids-of-honor.
 To make matters worse, due to Anne’s arrogant behavior she had made enemies at court and these were now plotting her downfall.

-On the 2 nd of May 1536, Anne was arrested at Greenwich and taken to the Tower of London .
-She was charged with adultery, incest, and plotting to murder the king and was conveniently found guilty during the trial held on the 15 th of May.
+On May 2, 1536, Anne was arrested at Greenwich and taken to the Tower of London .
+She was charged with adultery, incest, and plotting to murder the king and was conveniently found guilty during the trial held on May 15.
 She was sentenced to be beheaded and an expert swordsman from Calais had been summoned to be her executioner.
 The sharp sword was supposed to deliver a cleaner cut compared to the traditional axe used for such executions.

 - Bloody Mary: Tumultuous Beginnings for a Future Queen of England